thruthesky/easy_packages/easychat/README.md

       - and the chat message is normally saved in the chat room.
     - On B's screen, all the chat room that has B's uid in `invitedUsers` will be displayed on top of the chat list.
 And B will notice that he is invited.
       - If B accepts the invitation, B's uid will be moved from `invitedUsers` to `users` and normal chat continues.

+### Displaying no of chat inviation

+- `/users/<uid>/chatInvitationCount`: this field has the number of chat inivitation.
+This field is open to anyone.
+  - This value of user B is updated when
+    - A invites B
+    - B rejects
+    - B accepts

 ## Password